influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 ### Navigating organizations

 Chronograf is always used in the context of an organization.
-When a user without SuperAdmin status logs in to Chronograf, the user will access the resources owned by their current organization.
+When a user logs in to Chronograf, that user will access only the resources owned by their current organization.
+The only exception to this is that users with SuperAdmin status will also be able to [manage organizations](#managing-organizations) in the Chronograf Admin page.

 #### Logging in and logging out